How Much is Social Security Tax: Everything You Need to Know

 What If My Income Exceeds $127,200 With Self-Employed and Employed Wages?

 Individuals who work independently and for an employer must first pay the social security tax on the income generated from their job as an employee.
 Then if the annual income cap is not reached, the worker will have to pay the increased social security contribution on the self-employed income until the cap is reached.
 Therefore, if a professional earned $120,000 with an employer and made an additional $25,000 independently, that worker would only have to pay additional social security taxes on $7,200 worth of income.

 What Do I Need to Know About Social Security Benefits When I Retire?

 Unfortunately, most Americans start planning for retirement late in the game.
 Luckily, there are a few social security secrets that could tremendously increase retirement income by as much as $16,122 annually.
 Learning to maximize social security benefits could change the whole dynamics of the retirement years.

 If you need help with social security tax law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.